jagregory/abrash-zen-of-asm/src/chapter-14.md

 Remember, you must pick and choose your spots when you optimize at a detailed instruction-by-instruction level.
 When you optimize for speed, identify the portions of your programs that significantly affect overall performance and/or make an appreciable difference in response time, and focus your detailed optimization efforts on fine-tuning that code, especially inside loops.

-Optimizing for space rather than speed is less focused — you should save bytes wherever you can — but most assembler optimization on the PC is in fact for speed, since there's a great deal of memory available relative to the few bytes that can be saved over the course of a few assembler instructions.
+Optimizing for space rather than speed is less focused—you should save bytes wherever you can—but most assembler optimization on the PC is in fact for speed, since there's a great deal of memory available relative to the few bytes that can be saved over the course of a few assembler instructions.
 However, in certain applications, such as BIOS code and ROMable process-control code, size optimization is sometimes critical.
 In such applications, you'd want to use subroutines as much as possible (and, yes, perhaps even interrupts), and design those subroutines to share as much code as possible.
 You'd probably also want to use mini-interpreters, which we'll discuss in Volume II of *The Zen of Assembly Language*.

 At any rate, knowing when and where optimization is worth the effort is as important as knowing how to optimize.
 Without the "when" and "where,"the "how" is useless; you'll spend all your time tweaking code without seeing the big picture, and you'll never accomplish anything of substance.